-I chose to work alone and before even starting on the first sketch we had to choose the architecture to go with.
+I chose to work alone and before starting on the first sketch we had to choose the architecture to go with.
 Everyone chose their top five.
 My top five were American Craftsman, American Foursquare, Brutalist, Contemporary, and Streamline Moderne.
 I ended up choosing Streamline Moderne and started on my first ten sketches.
-I seriously wanted to stand out in this project so instead of creating colorless sketches on paper, in photoshop, or in SketchUp, I created ten full color 3D models in SOLIDWORKS for just my first ten “sketches”.
+I seriously wanted to stand out in this project so instead of creating colorless sketches on paper, in photoshop, or in SketchUp, I created ten full color 3D models in SolidWorks for just my first ten “sketches”.
 I knew it would take a lot more time for me and it did but I got them done on time and presented them to the class along with everyone else.
-I was the only one who went this overkill with the sketches (nobody else was close).
+I was the only one who even remotely went this overkill with the sketches.
 The first ten sketches were required to take inspiration directly from reference pictures so they share many similarities with real world pictures or design concepts of streamlined architecture.
 The main problem with streamlined architecture was that I was finding it very difficult to find actual pictures of real world streamline moderne houses which didn’t look like crap.
 Due to this, none of my first ten sketches really look like houses because they are based off of commercial buildings.
 Fortunately the instructor was fine with this and allowed my first ten sketches to look like commercial buildings.

 After completing the first 10 “sketches” the class moved onto a set of 5 refined “sketches”.
 These ones needed to look like houses and having never seen an actual picture of a good looking streamline-moderne house I had to put in even more effort (ended up designing a duplex for the first of five sketches).
-I even made some SOLIDWORKS models for practice as well as my own eight step design process before getting into the refined five.
+I even made some SolidWorks models for practice as well as my own eight step design process before getting into the refined five.
 But about halfway through completing my first of the refined five (the one below this paragraph), I was offered by my instructor to help with an unrelated project someone else in the class was going to start working on instead of continuing the architecture project.